-Some paperbark and blackwood are now over >2 m tall and will within the next 1-2 years start to form a closed canopy which will further create a micro-climate within which the Engaeus at the site should thrive.
+Some paperbark and blackwood are now over >6 m tall and have in places developed a semi-closed canopy which will further create a micro-climate within which the Engaeus at the site should thrive.

 5. EROSION

 A visual assessment was made of the channels and watercourses that flow through areas of created and improved habitat before entering the main watercourse that flows into Figure of Eight Creek.